 FYI: Black salt is also known as kala namak.
 It can be found in small bags at Indian markets for a couple of bucks.)

 After the tofu is done, I put a tortilla in the warm skillet along with a layer of Follow Your Heart vegan cheese, eggy tofu, diced onion, bell pepper slices, spinach leaves, and more cheese.

 (If the tofu quesadilla is too thick, try putting a slightly heavy cereal bowl on top of it to hold it against the skillet until it all melts together.)

 All of the tastes come together to recreate a diner-style Denver omelette in handheld form.

 I then pair the breakfast quesadilla with salsa or homemade guacamole.

 Since I’m making it in the morning for just myself, I do a quick rendition and half recipe of my standard guacamole with half of an avocado, diced onion, cilantro, tomato, and a tiny squeeze of lime or lemon juice.

 What to do with the remaining avocado half?

-See how to make eggy tofu and a Denver omelette quesadilla in this video:
+See how to make eggy tofu and a tofu quesadilla in this video: